For agroecology transition and sustainable food production

 Determined to anchor its policy for the long-term, Montpellier Métropole signed a pact in Milan in October 2015 relating to urban food policies, alongside a hundred other cities around the world.
 Local authorities are preparing the 5th summit of the (now) 180 cities signing the Pact in October 2019.

-Key goals of the P2A food and agriculture policy
+Key goals of the “P2A” agroecology and food transition policy

-- Promote social cohesion by taking care of ties with nature and the links between cities and the countryside.
+- Favor social cohesion by focusing on links with nature, and links between cities and the countryside

-Objectives that must take several issues into account
+Strategic objectives must take several issues into account:

-The number of farms without successors is considerable in the Montpellier Métropole area: 477 of 568, or 84%.
-This phenomenon also affects wine-growing farms, whose number has fallen by 50% over the past 10 years, from 703 to 299, even though the sector is still the largest in the area (69% of all farms in the territory).
+The number of farms without successors is considerable in the Montpellier Métropole area: 477 of 568, or 84% (Hérault Chamber of Agriculture, 2015).
+This phenomenon also affects wine-growing farms, whose number fallen by 50% over the past 10 years, from 703 to 299, even if though the sector is still the largest (69% of all farms in the territory).

-With respect to agri-food technology and technological innovation, Montpellier Métropole is adapting to the rise of today’s digital reality, notably with #FoodTech grouping entrepreneurial initiatives harnessing the potential of digital activities to support the food sector.
+Agri-food technology and technological innovation: Montpellier participates in today’s emerging digital reality with #FoodTech, grouping entrepreneurial initiatives harnessing the potential of digital activities to support the food sector.

 Broad diversification of the social forms of agricultural production

 As a practice, farming can be an “end in itself” (such as for professional farmers), but can also be a means to foster other objectives, such as social inclusion and quality of life.